Jump to: TSA PreCheck

 Step 1: Am I eligible?

-To apply for Global Entry, you must be a Lawful Permanent Resident or a Citizen of the United States, a Citizen of Germany, the Netherlands, Panama, and South Korea or a Mexican National.
+To apply for Global Entry, you must be a Lawful Permanent Resident or a Citizen of the United States, or a citizen of about 19 countries listed on the official website.
 You are ineligible for Global Entry if you have ever been convicted of a crime, have violated Customs, are a subject of a federal investigation, or do not satisfy any of the other U.S. Customs and Border Control low-risk requirements.
 To find out more about eligibility, visit the US Customs and Border Control Website at https://www.cbp.gov/travel/trusted-traveler-programs/global-entry/eligibility.

 Warning: Make sure you only apply directly for Global Entry through the Department of Homeland Security at TSA.gov.
 The Better Business Bureau has issued a scam alert for third-party websites that look similar to the DHS site and claim to assist travelers with the process, only to steal their application fee and personal data.